 One of the unique selling points of the Nest Cam is its "talk and listen" feature, which functions almost like a walkie-talkie with video.
 When viewing your remote stream (which captures decent audio) you can press the Talk button on the app to be connected to a speaker on the camera.

 On the front of the camera unit, a blue flashing light will appear and a beep will sound as a signal for someone on the other side to talk.
 The idea is that you can talk to your pets or family through the camera — or perhaps scare off an intruder by shouting at him remotely.

 I'll admit to having some fun while testing this feature.
 On the app, you can set the camera to give an alert beep before you begin talking, or you can let your voice project without warning.
 I tried the latter setting on my girlfriend, and let's just say she was not amused.

 Installation and Setup

 Nest boasts up and down that installation literally takes only a minute.
 And, surprisingly enough, it really does.
 I plugged the camera into the wall and then downloaded the Nest app, which is available for iOS and Android.
 From there, it's a matter of filling in a few information fields.

 When you set up a new account with Nest, the app will walk you through a quick setup before giving you the option to add the Nest Cam by scanning the QR code on its back plate and connecting it to your Wi-Fi network.
 Five seconds later, you can watch yourself finishing the setup from your smartphone.

-One of the beauties of the Nest Cam is that it works with other Nest home devices, such as the Nest Protect carbon-monoxide-and-fire detector and the Nest Learning Thermostat.
+One of the beauties of the Nest Cam is that it works with other Nest home devices, such as the Nest Protect and the Nest Learning Thermostat.
 If you already have one of these products, you just have to visit your Nest app and click "Add."

 Both the mobile and desktop apps are easy to use and have fairly intuitive settings.
 You can change the alerts you get, the "talk and listen" settings and more.